 In January 2015, the federal government introduced the Express Entry system for managing Canadian permanent resident applications submitted through economic programs.
 The Express Entry system encompasses three different programs:

-As well, each of Canada’s provinces and territories operate their own immigration programs, called Provincial Nomination Programs (PNPs).
+As well, each of Canada’s provinces and territories operates their own immigration programs, called Provincial Nomination Programs (PNPs).
 Some of these PNPs are aligned with Express Entry.
 This means that a province can nominate a foreign national for Express Entry immigration to Canada!

 The Express Entry system is a merit-based immigration system.
 This means that simply meeting the minimum eligibility requirements does not guarantee that a person will be able to immigrate to Canada.
 Instead, all eligible candidates are ranked against one another based on a number of criteria, and only the most competitive candidates are invited to submit an application for permanent residence.